 |Does not support prepared statements.||MySQLi supports prepared statements.|

 |MySQL provides procedural interface.||MySQLi provides both procedural and object oriented interface.|

 |MySQL extension does not support stored procedure.||MySQLi supports store procedure.|

 |MySQL extension lags in security and other special features, comparatively.||MySQLi extension is with enhanced security and improved debugging.|

 |Transactions are handled by SQL queries only.||MySQLi supports transactions through API.|

 Though mysql extension is deprecated, for backward compatibility it will be available.
 But do not use if you are starting something new and recommed to migrate the older from mysql to mysqli.

-This MySQL code tutorial was published on October 30, 2013.
+This PHP code tutorial was published on October 30, 2013.